apulbere/apulbere.github.io/_posts/2021-03-16-java-functional-programming-concepts.md

 tags: [java 16, functional programming]
 ---

-With the raise of lambda expression and newer features, there is an increasing necessity to review some of the functional programming concepts and how are they applied in Java.
+With the rise of lambda expression and newer features, there is an increasing necessity to review some of the functional programming concepts and how are they applied in Java.

 ### Currying

-Currying is the process of turning a function with multiple arguments into a function with less arguments.
+Currying is the process of turning a function with multiple arguments into a function with fewer arguments.
 For example, we can turn an addition between three numbers into a single argument function:

 ```java
 Function<Integer, Function<Integer, Function<Integer, Integer>>> abc = a -> b -> c -> a + b + c;